Table Of Contents

 Additional charges may also apply depending on other resources you use, such as data transfer and CloudWatch utilization charges.

-Pricing for Amazon EKS with AWS OutPosts
+Pricing for Amazon EKS with AWS Outposts

-EKS with AWS OutPosts pricing is similar to using EKS in the cloud.
+EKS with AWS Outposts pricing is similar to using EKS in the cloud.
 It costs $0.10 per hour to run the EKS cluster in the cloud (and not on Outposts, which is an on-premises service).
 The Kubernetes worker nodes will run on Outposts EC2 capacity at no extra cost.

 In all three scenarios, Amazon EKS costs can quickly add up depending on usage, which brings us to the question of how to optimize Kubernetes costs.